 Producing a useful catalyst (TiO2) from sludge is possible after the incineration of sludge produced from the flocculation of wastewater by Ti-salts.
 In this study, TiO2 was successfully produced from dye wastewater sludge.
 Titanate nanotubes and nanoaggregates were produced through alkaline-hydrothermal and hydrogen peroxide treatments, respectively.
 Catalysts were characterised using scanning electron microscope and BET surface measurement.
 The photocatalytic activity was monitored for the photodegradation of organics in synthetic wastewater (SWW) and the photodecomposition of gas acetaldehyde.
 Nanotubes with a high surface area of 155.83 m2/g were obtained by alkaline-hydrothermal treatment, while lower surface area (65.22 m2/g) nanoaggregates were synthesized after hydrogen peroxide treatment.
 In general, nanoparticles, nanotubes and nanoaggregates showed mild photocatalytic activity.
 All catalysts showed similar photocatalytic activity for the photodecomposition of organics in SWW and the photodecomposition of acetaldehyde.

-Kim, JK, Seol, D, Shon, H, Kim, G & Kim, JK 2010, 'Preparation and characterization of titania nanoparticles from titanium tetrachloride and titanium sulfate flocculation of dye wastewater', Journal of the Japan Petroleum Institute, vol. 53, no. 3, pp. 167-172.View/Download from: UTS OPUS or Publisher's site
+Kim, JK, Seol, D, Shon, H, Kim, G & Kim, JK 2010, 'Preparation and characterization of titania nanoparticles from titanium tetrachloride and titanium sulfate flocculation of dye wastewater', Journal of the Japan Petroleum Institute, vol. 53, no. 3, pp. 167-172.View/Download from: Publisher's site

 Titanium dioxide (TiO2) is the most widely used metal oxide for environmental applications, cosmetics, paints, electronic paper and solar cells, so demand is increasing rapidly.
 TiO2 can be produced from Ti-flocculated sludge, which is superior to the co

-Na, SH, Shon, H, Kim, JB, Park, HJ, Cho, DL, El Saliby, I & Kim, JH 2010, 'Recycling of excess sludge using titanium tetrachloride (TiCl4) as a flocculant aid with alkaline-thermal hydrolysis', Journal of Industrial and Engineering Chemistry, vol. 16, no. 1, pp. 96-100.View/Download from: UTS OPUS or Publisher's site
+Na, SH, Shon, H, Kim, JB, Park, HJ, Cho, DL, El Saliby, I & Kim, JH 2010, 'Recycling of excess sludge using titanium tetrachloride (TiCl4) as a flocculant aid with alkaline-thermal hydrolysis', Journal of Industrial and Engineering Chemistry, vol. 16, no. 1, pp. 96-100.View/Download from: Publisher's site

 The highly strengthened treatment and disposal of excess sludge based on economic and environmental regulation factors is one of the important issues to be dealt with in the activated sludge process.
 In this study, the reduction and recycling technology of excess sludge were investigated for the aim of achieving a zero emission of excess sludge produced from the activated sludge process using titanium tetrachloride (TiCl4) as a flocculant aid with alkaline-thermal hydrolysis.
 Alkaline-thermal hydrolysis of excess sludge was obtained 73% and 40% reduction rate at pH 13 (60 8 Â°C) and pH 11 (60 8 Â°C), respectively.
 Flocculation was carried out using a Ti-salt flocculant and the collected sludge was dewatered and incinerated at 600 Â°C to produce TiO2 nanoparticles.
 The amount of total suspended solids and volatile suspended solids was significantly decreased with pH increase.
 The optimal dose of Ti-salt flocculation aid to improve dewatering ability of sludge breakage was 23.95 Ti-mg lâ1.
 Also, in the batch culture, the supernatant after flocculation and the organic matter released from the lysed sludge were found to be useful as a source of energy for the growth of microorganisms during the aerobic operations period.
 TiO2 produced from Ti-salt flocculation of excess sludge (TES) was characterized by X-ray diffraction, scanning electron microscopy/energy dispersive X-ray and photocatalytic activity.